bitcoinerlab/descriptors/README.md

 The root `@bitcoinerlab/descriptors` package still keeps a few 3.x compatibility shims, but they are deprecated and planned for removal in the next major release:

 - `DescriptorsFactory()` and `DescriptorsFactory(ecc)` on the root package
-- Root Ledger exports such as `ledger`, `keyExpressionLedger`, `signers.signLedger`, `signers.signInputLedger`, and `scriptExpressions.*Ledger`

-For new code, prefer the preset top-level exports directly and use `@bitcoinerlab/descriptors/ledger` for Ledger helpers. `DescriptorsFactory(...)` on `@bitcoinerlab/descriptors` is kept only for 3.x backwards compatibility and is planned to stop being a public preset-package API in the next major release, including the custom `ecc` initialization path.
+For new code, prefer the preset top-level exports directly. `DescriptorsFactory(...)` on `@bitcoinerlab/descriptors` is kept only for 3.x backwards compatibility and is planned to stop being a public preset-package API in the next major release, including the custom `ecc` initialization path.

 </details>